 Luke didn’t fear too much in life, but he always tensed up considerably when crossing under any of the rivers via the respective tunnels-- the Battery Tunnel under the East River to Manhattan, or the Lincoln Tunnel under the Hudson to New Jersey.
 It just didn’t seem right to him, driving under all that water.

-To Luke it was right up there with the concept of a 775,000 pound airplane being able to get off the ground and then stay up in the sky; it’s just not right to him.
+To Luke it was right up there with the concept of a 775,000 pound airplane being able to get off the ground and then stay up in the sky; it just isn't right to him.

 The trip from the 84th in Brooklyn to Cliffside Park, New Jersey was about fifteen miles, but due to the usual traffic congestion, it took about forty minutes by car.
 He was able to cross over the East River via the Manhattan Bridge however, he wasn’t so lucky when crossing the Hudson.
 That leg of the journey required crossing under the Hudson River via the claustrophobic Lincoln Tunnel.